Marcelo Carmona

 }

-We must change it for this.
+We must change it to this:

 "scripts": {